MicrosoftDocs/defender-docs/defender-office-365/submissions-admin.md

 **Notes**:

 - User reported messages that are sent to Microsoft only or to Microsoft and the [reporting mailbox](submissions-user-reported-messages-custom-mailbox.md) appear on the **User reported** tab.
-Although these messages have already been reported to Microsoft, administrators should review and resubmit user submissions as admin submissions.
-Following checks are done when admin makes a submission which have been explained in this section.[Admin-Submission](##When admins submit messages or sends user report to Microsoft for analysis, we do the following checks:)

 - User reported messages that are sent only to the reporting mailbox appear on the **User reported** tab with the **Result** value **Not Submitted to Microsoft**.
 Admins should report these messages to Microsoft for analysis.
+Although these messages have already been reported to Microsoft, admins can resubmit the reported messages.

 In organizations with Microsoft Defender for Office 365 Plan 2 (add-on licenses or included in subscriptions like Microsoft 365 E5), admins can also see [user reported messages in Microsoft Teams in Defender for Office 365 Plan 2](submissions-teams.md) (currently in Preview).